sftpplus/sftpplus-docs/docs/events/events-transfers.rst

   :success_list: List of path which were successfully transferred to the destination.

-  :success_paths: Comma separated paths which were successfully transferred to the destination.
+  :success_paths: Human readable description for paths which were successfully transferred to the destination.